-Crescent rolls create the carrot shaped base of these veggie pizzas which are topped with carrots and broccoli for Easter.
+Crescent rolls create the carrot-shaped base of these veggie pizzas which are topped with carrots and broccoli for Easter.

 Diana made her carrots using finely shredded carrots and spinach and served them to her daughter's preschool class.
 I love how vibrantly colored her carrot pizzas turned out.

-Kathy Jackson wrote to tell me her son and his friends loved these carrots when she served them at her Easter potluck.
+Kathy wrote to tell me her son and his friends loved these carrots when she served them at her Easter potluck.
 It's always good to hear when kids like something with vegetables on top!

-Tara cut her crescent rolls into smaller triangles to make mini carrot veggie pizzas and topped them with low fat veggie cream cheese to keep them a bit healthier for her family.
+Tara cut her crescent rolls into smaller triangles to make mini carrot veggie pizzas and topped them with low-fat veggie cream cheese to keep them a bit healthier for her family.

 Sally baked her Irish Soda Bread Shamrock on a Silpat which is a great idea.
 She said the recipe was "easy-peasy."
 I like to hear that.

 Angela created an amazing table full of fun pajama party treats including a tray full of Pink Fuzzy Slipper Cookies.
 Wow, what fun that party must have been.

-I cut rice krispies into an egg shape, dipped them in chocolate and decorated them to look like penguins using modeling chocolate.
+I cut rice krispies into an egg shape, dipped them in chocolate, and decorated them to look like penguins using modeling chocolate.

 Puff pastry is cut in the shape of a teddy bear and topped with taco meat, cheese, black olives, and a red pepper heart.